-Our first official audit will be conducted between October 22 and November 6, 2018, of the race for Congress between incumbent Debbie Wasserman Schultz and two-time challenger Tim Canova.
+Our first official audit will be conducted on November 6, 2018, of the race for Congress between incumbent Debbie Wasserman Schultz and two-time challenger Tim Canova.
 Fraud was strongly suspected in the 2016 election during their initial match-up; we hope that our presence auditing the election will deter fraud, but if it doesn’t then we hope to expose any discrepancies between the true vote and the reported vote.

 We are working to set up a voter suppression measurement campaign in Alabama, which is famous among voting rights advocates for its strict voter I.D. law that requires an I.D. card issued by the DMV to vote — after the passage of which the State shut down most of its DMV offices in rural, mostly black counties, making it difficult for poor people without vehicles to obtain the cards.

 Please support our work.
 Help restore integrity to elections and accountability to government.
 Click here to donate.

 Dan wrote the world’s first country-specific manual for election observing, A Guide for Election Observers-1984 Nicaraguan Elections, while at Harvard Law School, and conducted further democracy-oriented research during his Ph.D. program at UCSD.
 In 2012 he was senior adviser for the IEOM Report on Taiwan Elections, Final WWC 12Mar12 of the International Election Observation Mission that monitored the 2012 Taiwan elections.
 He is a lawyer, political scientist, and social entrepreneur.
 He has a daughter, 19, with whom he reads, snorkels, and watches BBC’s Sherlock, and likes to sail and body surf.
 His personal theme song for Democracy Counts is here.